-Consistent with the Rules on Material Related Party Transactions for Publicly-Listed Companies (SEC Memorandum Circular 10 series of 2019) the Board of Directors has over-all responsibility in ensuing that RPTs are handled with integrity, in a sound and prudent manner, on arm's length basis and compliant with applicable laws and regulations to protect the interest of the company's shareholders and other stakeholders.
-The Directors are mandated to fully disclose to the Board all facts related to material RPTs as well as their direct and indirect financial interest in any transaction that may affect the Bank.
+Consistent with the Rules on Material Related Party Transactions for Publicly-Listed Companies under SEC Memorandum Circular No. 10, Series of 2019, the Board shall have over-all responsibility in ensuing that RPTs are handled with integrity, in a sound and prudent manner, on arm's length basis and compliant with applicable laws and regulations to protect the interest of the stakeholders.
+It requires the Directors to fully disclose to the Board all facts related to material RPTs as well as their direct and indirect financial interest in any transaction that may affect the company.
 Such disclosure shall be made at the board meeting where the material RPT will be presented for approval.

-Material RPT refers to any related party transaction/s, either individually, or in aggregate over a 12-month period with the same related party, amounting to 10% or higher of the Bank's total assets based on its latest audited financial statement.
+Material RPT refers to any related party transaction/s, either individually, or in aggregate over a 12-month period with the same related party, amounting to 10% or higher of a company's total assets based on its latest audited financial statement.

-There were no related party transactions in 2021 and 2022 that breached the 10% materiality threshold as would necessitate submission of a report to SEC under its Memorandum Circular No. 10.
+There were no related party transactions in 2022 that breached the 10% materiality threshold as would necessitate submission of a report to SEC under its Memorandum Circular 10.

-As shown in the Notes to financial statements for the years 2021 and 2022, the RPTs consisted of loans and receivables, investments in equity securities, deposit liabilities, rent income/expense and other transactions with entities under common management pertaining to services rendered by related parties that are included in the other operating expenses of the Bank.
+As shown in the Notes to Financial Statements for the Years 2021 and 2022, the RPTs consisted of loans and receivables, investments in equity securities, deposit liabilities, rent income/expense and other transactions with entities under common management for services rendered by related parties that are included in the other operating expenses of the Bank.

 These transactions were done on an arm's length basis and on substantially the same terms, such as rate of interest, collateral, surety, maturity, purpose and service charge, among others, as those prevailing at the time for transactions with non-related parties of comparable risks.
 These transactions also did not involve more than the normal risk of collectability or present other unfavorable conditions.
-They were extensively evaluated and reviewed by the RPT Committee prior to their endorsement to the Board of Directors which has oversight responsibility in ensuring that material RPTs were handled with integrity, in a sound and prudent manner, and compliant with applicable laws and regulations so as to protect the interest of the Bank's stakeholders.
+They were extensively evaluated and reviewed by the RPT Committee prior to their endorsement to the Board which has oversight responsibility in ensuring that material RPTs were handled with integrity, in a sound and prudent manner, and compliant with applicable laws and regulations so as to protect the interest of the Bank's stakeholders.